caderek/gramma/README.md

 gramma server start
 ```

-_Note: When you use this command, Gramma will ignore `server_once` config option.
+_Note: When you use this command, Gramma will ignore the `server_once` config option.
 This is expected behavior - I assume that if you use this command, you want the server to actually run, not stop after the first check._

 #### Stopping the server